open5e/open5e/source/equipment/magic-items/apparatus-of-the-crab.rst

 minute from pressure.

-A creature in the compartment can use an action to move as many as two of the apparatus’s levers up or down.
+A creature in the compartment can use an action to move as many as two of the apparatus's levers up or down.
 After each use, a lever goes back to its neutral position.
 Each lever, from left to right, functions as shown in the Apparatus of the Crab Levers table.